jonas-yukins/focUIs/apps/native/WIDGET_README.md

-# Widget Implementation for Dumbphone
+# Widget Implementation for Plainphone

-This document describes the widget implementation for the Dumbphone app, which allows users to display their selected apps on their device's home screen.
+This document describes the widget implementation for the Plainphone app, which allows users to display their selected apps on their device's home screen.

 ## Overview